LPIX-11/SamaneCLI/README.md

     ./commands/framework
       - start.js

-#### Commands [using sm or samane]
+#### Commands (using sm or samane)
-    sm start
+    + Command to create a new project sm start
             - project name
             - database type
             - database instance
             - database name
             - database host
             - database port
             * database connection type

         sm start --blank -> this will give you the skeleton of the framework
             - project name

         sm start --minimal -> this will give you a minimal project set up
             - project name
-        - notification_toggle
-        - active
-        * user
             * database connection type

     NB: The use of the -p flag will allow to write directly the project name, and the use of multiple flags is possible